ianleon/Blog/episodes/ep4.md

 ## Setup `CIFilter` outside Viewfinder

 Currently we have one filter being instantiated, configured, and used directly inside of the the viewfinder's  `captureOutput(_:didOutput:from:)` delegate method.
-We will change so that viewfinder can have a filter set on it and it will deal with setting an input image and getting an output image.
+The viewfinder should have a filter property that can be changed externally.
+The `captureOutput(_:didOutput:from:)` should be able to use the arbitrary filter in this property to set an input image, get back an output image, and render it to the screen.

-First we add a filter property to the viewfinder.
+First we add an optional filter property to the viewfinder.

 ```swift
 class Viewfinder: MTKView {